quantum-quirks/oldperitia/docs/source/linux.rst

 ----------------
 .. note::

-   Peritia Accessibility Suite requires the 64-bit version of windows
+   Peritia Accessibility Suite requires the 64-bit version of Linux

 If you are unsure which Linux version you have, open the terminal and paste this command: